Does Science Say?

 medical and scientific journals.

-Summary- Low Back Pain Treatment
+Evidence Summary- Low Back Pain

 (887 source documents used for this review,

 including 70 RCT's, 12 guidelines, 14 systematic

 reviews/meta analyses, 11 cohort studies.)

-Review of 16 trials on mixed
+Review of 16 trials on mixed acute and

-acute and chronic low back pain- “HVLA (manipulation) is equal to
+chronic low back pain- “HVLA (manipulation) is equal to

 medical management” in management of pain and disability

 relating to low back pain.

-Patients treated for acute low
+Patients treated for acute low back pain:

 and speed of recovery.
 Improvement was better for those

 greater prolonged illness.